finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     InstrumentsApi apiInstance = new InstrumentsApi(defaultClient);
     String identifierType = "identifierType_example"; // String | The unique identifier type to search, for example 'Figi'.
     String identifier = "identifier_example"; // String | An <i>identifierType</i> value to use to identify the instrument, for example 'BBG000BLNNV0'.
-    UpdateInstrumentIdentifierRequest updateInstrumentIdentifierRequest = {"type":"Figi","value":"updated-figi","effectiveAt":"2018-02-01T10:00:00.0000000+00:00"}; // UpdateInstrumentIdentifierRequest | The identifier to update or delete.
+    UpdateInstrumentIdentifierRequest updateInstrumentIdentifierRequest = new UpdateInstrumentIdentifierRequest(); // UpdateInstrumentIdentifierRequest | The identifier to update or delete.
 This need not be the same value as the               'identifier' parameter used to retrieve the instrument. try {
       Instrument result = apiInstance.updateInstrumentIdentifier(identifierType, identifier, updateInstrumentIdentifierRequest);
       System.out.println(result);